agdestein/Turbulox.jl/README.md

 Data-generation

 - [ ] Add batch dimension and loop over it in kernels (maybe)
-- [ ] Data-consisency: Export commutator errors and sub-filter tensors consisent with how they appear in the discrete equations
+- [ ] Data-consistency: Export commutator errors and sub-filter tensors consistent with how they appear in the discrete equations